Are We Becoming Enslaved by Technology?

 - Remotely Piloted Airborne Vehicles Posted in: Magazine Articles, News and Notes, Societal Impact - This article is a summary report on the Eighth Workshop on the Social Implications of National Security Series.
 This year's… ...
 Read More

-- Recommendations for Future Development of Artificial Agents Posted in: Entries, Ethics, Magazine Articles, Robotics, Societal Impact - A set of technologies, loosely referred to as “artificial agents,” is becoming more pervasive and more powerful in the current… ...
+- Recommendations for Future Development of Artificial Agents Posted in: Ethics, Magazine Articles, Robotics, Social Implications of Technology, Societal Impact - A set of technologies, loosely referred to as “artificial agents,” is becoming more pervasive and more powerful in the current… ...
 Read More

 - Channeling Digital Convergence in Education for Societal Benefit Posted in: Commentary, Magazine Articles, Societal Impact - The advent of the information revolution has led to the digitalization of society, affecting virtually all of its concerns.
 The… ...
 Read More